geoffrey-young/claude-chat-profiler/README.md

 Basically, it tries to get Claude to export what it's learned about you from the current conversation so that you can then load it in to a different conversation.

+Check out a sample [chat about home theater setup](assets/examples/home-theater-conversation.json) and the [generated profile](assets/examples/home-theater-generated-profile.md).

+It's all 100% Claude... and zero code.
+(Ok, it's a little code but only so the MCP SDK has something to hook on to :)

-If you play around with it, let me know what you find :)
+If you play around with it, let me know what you find!

 ## Why?